krazylearner/krazylearner.github.io/index.md

 Other Interests
 ------------

-Though I am programmer by heart , I also have deep interest in areas like marketing and user expereince.
+Though I am a programmer by heart , I also have deep interest in areas like marketing and user expereince.
-A succesfull product is a mix of both engineering and marketing systems working together flawlessly .
+A succesfull product is a mix of both engineering and marketing systems working together flawlessly.

 Contact
 -------------